unicode-org/icu4x/docs/style-guide.md

 Since the `date_style` and `time_style` fields can accept only valid values, and the getter/setter methods would not perform any additional operations, those fields can be exposed as public.

-In all other situations, where the getter/setter are fallible, or perform additional computations or optimizations, the equivalent getter/setter model is advised:
+In all other situations, where the getter/setter are fallible, perform additional computations or optimizations, or an invariant between the fields has to be achieved, it is advised to use an equivalent getter/setter model:

 ```rust
 enum DateTimeStyle {